 Please come to the door of the shop and tell a staff member you are here to pick up an online order, and they will get your order for you.
 You do not need to queue, but please keep social distancing guidelines in mind when coming up to the shop door.
 We ask for your patience if the shop is very busy, sometimes our staff can be under a lot of pressure when there is a sizable queue.

-We are hoping to introduce a nationwide delivery service later in 2021 as well.
+We are hoping to introduce more delivery options later in 2021.

 No, there is no charge for using our click and collect service.